ericsalesdeandrade/CybSafe_ESDA/README.md

 ```
 docker-compose up --build
 ```
-This will start the web service (by building and image off the Dockerfile) and the Postgres Database (by downloading the image from the Dockerhub Repo)
+This will start the web service (by building and image from the Dockerfile) and the Postgres Database (by downloading the image from the Dockerhub Repo)

 ### Step 2
-Please check the Docker Logs for Unit Test.
-In a production setting with CI/CD we would stop the deployment if any Unit Test Failed.
+Please check the Docker Logs for successful execution of the Unit Test.
+In a production setting with CI/CD we would stop the deployment if any Tests Failed.

 Once the docker compose successfully executes, paste the below URL in your browser or API Client to run the API.